15 Best Job Search Sites

 This restriction left me with a dilemma.
 When I entered 20 miles, the Snag site populated 53 jobs.
 But when I set the limit at 50 miles, it showed 1,364 jobs.

 I would have loved to be able to manually enter 30 miles or another number, making my search easier.
-However, overall, the site is a valuable site for job seekers.
+However, overall, the site is a valuable resource for job seekers.

 10. LinkUp

-The LinkUp job search engine comes recommended from Forbes, Bloomberg and more.
-When I entered my search criteria into the site homepage, it populated about the same number of jobs as Snag.
+Forbes, Bloomberg, and others recommend the LinkUp job search engine.
+When I entered my search criteria on the site’s homepage, it populated about the same number of jobs as Snag.

-One useful thing about the LInkUp site, however, is that it has advanced search options that allow you to narrow your search.
+However, one useful feature of the LinkUp site is its advanced search options, which allow you to narrow your search.

 11. Craigslist

-Craigslist has a jobs section on their website that can be useful.
-Although the Craigslist site is simple, it does have a search bar on the side that allows you to customize your search quite easily.
+Craigslist’s website has a useful jobs section.
+Although the site is simple, it does have a search bar on the side that allows you to customize your search quite easily.

 When I entered my standard search criteria into the Craigslist site, it populated over 300 available jobs.
 This basic website can be a good source for local jobs.

-Beware of the scams and spammers that you find commonly on the Craigslist “gigs” section.
-At the same time, it seems that Craigslist works to keep the main “jobs” section pretty clean.
+Beware of the scams and spammers you commonly find on the Craigslist “gigs” section.
+At the same time, Craigslist seems to keep the main “jobs” section pretty clean.

 12. Job.com

 Job.com uses AI technology to match you with jobs that fit your wants and needs.
-This site is different than traditional job search websites in that you have to upload your résumé to use it.
+This site is different from traditional job search websites in that you must upload your résumé.

 Once you’ve done that, the site will match you with jobs that fit your skill sets and desires.
 That means you won’t have to search through hundreds or thousands of jobs.